marvinbraga/gianna/assistants/audio/stt/readme.md

-# Whisper Speech-to-Text Loader
+# Speech-to-Text Loader

-This Python script demonstrates how to use the `WhisperSpeechToTextLoader` and `MP3AudioLoader` classes to convert MP3 audio files to text using OpenAI's Whisper API.
+This Python script demonstrates how to use the `WhisperSpeechToTextLoader` class along with the `MP3AudioLoader` and `M4aAudioLoader` classes to convert MP3 or M4A audio files to text using OpenAI's Whisper API.

 ## Prerequisites